Martín Cortés (son of Malinche): The other brother, Don Martín Cortés

 In 1532, Hernán Cortés had another son, this time with his aristocratic second wife, Spanish aristocrat, Doña Juana de Zúñiga.
 He also named this son Martín after his father, but this son had the aristocratic title of don, a marker that anyone holding it kept from cradle to grave.
 In October of the same year his half-brother Don Martín was born, Martín fell ill.
 According to letters between Hernán Cortés and his cousin, Francisco de Núñez, he was suffering from lamparones, a disease that was called "the king’s evil" because some thought that the king could cure it.
-This is a form of tuberculosis known as "scrofula"; however, not many people commonly suffer from it.
+This is a form of tuberculosis known as "scrofula"; however, few people suffer from it.
 In the spring of 1540, Cortés returned to Spain for the last time; this was the first time that Martín Cortés, son of Malinche, and Don Martín Cortés met.
 In 1541, Cortés was knighted into the Order of Santiago, and fought to gain Algiers for Charles V. In April 1547, Cortés fought in the Battle of Muhlberg in Germany.